covcom/388COM/Week_03_XML_and_gradle/README.md

 }
 ```

 The code above is called a generic method.
 What it does is that we declare a type parameter 'T' to represent input type.
 But this type must be subclasses of Number e.g. Integer or Double.
-We then check the type of input variable to see the actual type, and perform calculations accordingly.
+We then check the type of input variable to see the actual type and perform calculations accordingly.

 * `T extends Number` is called bounded type parameter.
-In this case we require that the variable type passed into our method must be a subclass of Number.
+In this case, we require that the variable type passed into our method must be a subclass of Number.
 * Type declaration goes before the return type i.e. Double
 * `instanceof` is an operator in Java.
 This is equivalent as `type()` in Python.